nationalarchives/design-system/src/styles/typography/index.md

 Use heading tags, such as `<h1>`, `<h2>` and so on, to tag the headings on a page.
 Apply a heading class, such as `tna-heading-l`, to style them visually.
 Style headings consistently to create a clear content structure throughout your service.

+Large and extra large headings are Supria Sans Cond Medium and smaller headings are Open Sans Bold.

 {{ example({ group: "styles", item: "typography", example: "headings", html: true, nunjucks: false, open: false }) }}

 ### Headings with supertitles